Grading Syllabus | Taekwondo4Fitness | Martial Arts

 • Defence against combined attacks from close and medium range

-• Theory (Korean and German names of the techniques and exercises shown, the right to self-defence and the intellectual background of TKD)
+• Theory (Korean and English/German names of the techniques and exercises shown, the right to self-defence and the intellectual background of TKD)

 Program 4th to 1st Kup (advanced)